Holiday inspiration currently loading...

 A short transfer to Queen Street and almost as short a train journey to Stirling leads into a guided walk through medieval streets crowned by one of Europe’s great castles.
 Though dating to the 12th century, much of Stirling Castle today is 15th century, and you’ll have time to soak up its Renaissance architecture and stories of Scottish legends from William Wallace and Robert the Bruce to Mary, Queen of Scots.

-After lunch at your leisure, rejoin the group for the train to Pitlochry, the pretty riverside town at the heart of Highland vistas much loved by Queen Victoria.
-With your afternoon free time, either stroll through Pitlochry with your tour leader, browse for tartan or tweed, or choose among some contrasting local sights.
+After lunch at your leisure, rejoin the group for a relaxing train trip to Pitlochry, the pretty riverside town at the heart of Highland vistas much loved by Queen Victoria.
+Your afternoon is free time, with flexibility to explore in your own company or take a stroll through Pitlochry with your tour leader, perhaps browsing for tartan or tweed, or learning about the history of hydro-power and how this brought significant social change to the remote Highlands in the mid 20th century.

 For green-fingered travellers, the Explorers Garden celebrates Scottish global plant hunters as colourful as its blooms.
 Like ancient mysteries?
 Then walk to the 1200-year-old Dunfallandy Stone, an intriguingly carved Pictish stone by the River Tummel near the acclaimed Pitlochry Festival Theatre.
 Check out what’s on, as we can book some cultured after-dinner entertainment during your two night stay in the area.